robie1373/space-engineers-scripts/README.md

+# Drill Platform Automation script
+The purpose of this script is to automate the extension and rotaion of pistons and rotors on a specifically designed drill platform of the sort you might put on a lake for ice production.
+If this is useful to you, then Huzzah!!!

+This projecct is adapted from ThrowawAPI's Space Engineer Scripts.
+Their original README is retained below for attribution and help finding their original work.

 # ThrowawAPI's Space Engineer Scripts

 I offer a collection of ingame scripts for Space Engineers' servers that other players may find helpful.
 I have worked to solve three issues when publishing these scripts: